RichKMLS/Bing-Chat-and-Compose-Tab-Modifier/README.md

 todo:
 - linux version using firejail

+## The Advantages of Using a VM

+Using a VM is optional, but it has some benefits for running a full screen application.
+It allows you to customize the display window size according to your needs.
+Running in fullscreen removes any unwanted elements that might interfere with your focus or take up precious space on your screen.
+Additionally, it provides a layer of separation for those who prefer to use Bing AI without installing it on their host machine.

 ## Features and Limitations

 - Please note that images are not included.
 If this script interests you, it is your responsibility to determine which images to use based on the context of the script. 😊